JvanKatwijk/swradio-8/README.md

 **Decoders** are:
 * am
 * ssb, with selection for usb or lsb;
-* psk, with selection of a variety of modes and settings;
+* psk, with selection of a variety of modes and settings and a tuning aid,
+* mfsk, with a tuning aid,
 * rtty, with selection of a variety of modes and settings;
 * cw, with (almost) automatic selection of speed;
 * drm, limited to 10 k bandwidth;